Pizza -

 fat.

-toppings, opt for the Thin 'n' Crispy selections.
-From ham to meat lovers, the
+for the Thin 'n' Crispy selections.
+From ham to meat lovers, the choices will

-choices will have you chowing on a range of 210 calories and 7 grams of fat to
+have you chowing on a range of 210 calories and 7 grams of fat to 340 calories

-ain't gonna kill ya.
-So if you go to the local pizza palace once a month and
+gonna kill ya.
+So if you go to the local pizza palace once a month and enjoy

-enjoy TWO slices of your favorite style, don't sweat it.
-Just stick to your
+TWO slices of your favorite style, don't sweat it.
+Just stick to your diet for

-road at Domino's.
-Mr. Bad Food did a double take when gazing at the nutrition
+Domino's.
+Mr. Bad Food did a double take when gazing at the nutrition numbers

-numbers provided by the delivery specialists.
-It seems Domino's knows most
+provided by the delivery specialists.
+It seems Domino's knows most people

-people aren't gonna stop at one slice.
-Thus their numbers are for two
+aren't gonna stop at one slice.
+Thus their numbers are for two slices!

-pizza and you'll wolf down 515 calories and 15 grams of fat.
-Choose the thin
+and you'll wolf down 515 calories and 15 grams of fat.
+Choose the thin crust

 friends, when it comes to pizzas that won't leave you stuffed, thin is